John Gofman: Research

 Gofman later became the group co-leader of the Plutonium Project, an offshoot of the Manhattan Project.

-Medical research

 Dr. Gofman earned his medical degree from the University of California, San Francisco, in 1946.
 After that, he and his collaborators investigated the body's lipoproteins, which contain both proteins and fats, and their circulation within the bloodstream.
 The researchers described low-density and high-density lipoproteins and their roles in metabolic disorders and coronary disease.
 This work continued throughout the late 1940s and early 1950s.

-At Livermore : taking on the US Atomic Energy Commission

 Establishment of LLNL's Medical Department

-At the request of Ernest Lawrence, Gofman established the Medical Department at the Lawrence Livermore National Laboratory (LLNL) in early 1954 and acted as the medical director until 1957 roughly two days a week while teaching at Berkeley the rest of the time.
+At the request of Ernest Lawrence, Gofman established the Medical Department at the Lawrence Livermore National Laboratory (LLNL) in early 1954 and acted as the medical director until 1957.

-Establishment of LLNL's Biomedical Research Division

-AEC's response to public outcry

-In 1962, the US had resumed atmospheric tests of nuclear weapons at the Nevada test site in 1962.
-The State of Utah had set up its own network of monitoring facilities to test milk for radioiodine, since "data pertaining to the safety of the citizens of Utah was not forthcoming from the AEC", and the levels of radioactivity were found to be close to the limits prescribed by the Federal Radiation Council.
-The Commissioners of the AEC were "on the hot seat" and announced "a comprehensive, long-range program" to explore the effects of man-made radioactivity "upon plants, animals and human beings".
-At the request of the US Atomic Energy Commission and of LLNL's director John Foster, Gofman reluctantly accepted to establish the Biomedical Research Division for the LLNL in 1963.
-He served as the first director of the LLNL biomedical research division from 1963 to 1965 and as one of the nine associate directors of the entire lab until 1969.